Thomas Bladen Capel

-Admiral Sir Thomas Bladen Capel GCB (25 August 1776 – 4 March 1853) was an officer in the British Royal Navy whose distinguished service in the French Revolutionary War, the Napoleonic Wars and the War of 1812 earned him rapid promotion and great acclaim both in and out of the Navy.
-He was also a great friend of Admiral Nelson and can be considered a full member of Nelson's "band of brothers".
+Admiral Sir Thomas Bladen Capel GCB (25 August 1776 – 4 March 1853) was a Royal Navy officer whose distinguished service in the French Revolutionary War, the Napoleonic Wars and the War of 1812 earned him rapid promotion and great acclaim both in and out of the Navy.
+He was also a great friend of Admiral Nelson and can be considered a full member of Nelson's band of brothers.

 Naval career

 Early years

 Born in August 1776 and raised in London, Thomas Capel was the fourth son of William Anne Capel, 4th Earl of Essex and first child of his second wife, Harriet.
 His mother also had influence as the daughter of Colonel Thomas Bladen, and Capel received preferential treatment due to his status from a very young age.
 Entered onto the books of HMS Phaeton on 22 March 1782 as servant to Captain Waldegrave.
 He was just five years and 7 months old and this customary practice enabled him to rise rapidly through the ranks when he finally did go to sea.

 Capel first served on HMS Assistance on the Newfoundland station in April 1792, then on 1 March 1793, as a midshipman aboard HMS Syren, where he was highly praised for his seamanship and discipline.
 Following his captain, John Manley, he transferred to the 38-gun frigate HMS Apollo before serving under Lord Hugh Seymour in the 3rd rate vessels HMS Leviathan (74 guns) and HMS Sans Pareil (80 guns), where he saw action at the battle of Groix in 1795.
 After the battle, San Pareil and her crew returned to the channel and blockade duty.
 Capel was promoted to acting lieutenant in the May 1796 and on 5 April 1797 he joined the newly built frigate HMS Cambrian as a lieutenant under Captain, the Honourable Arthur Kaye Legge.